 VilCap: Start - Clarkston

 In early 2013, SE@G partnered with Village Capital and CDF: A Collective Action Initiative to design and offer a 14-week small business accelerator program to entrepreneurs in Clarkston, GA.
 This program offered 15 participants an opportunity to participate in an intensive skills-based program, meet and work with a panel of banking experts, and be mentored by and network with a carefully-selected group of business leaders and peers.
-This also pre-committed $30,000 so that the most promising entrepreneurs (as selected by the participants themselves) received low-interest business loans at the end of the program.
-The 2014 program began in January with a cohort of 15 ventures.
+At the end of the program, the cohort selects three entrepreneurs to receive low-interest business loans from a pre-committed $30,000 fund.

 VilCap: Start - Clarkston is also the subject of the documentary, The New Entrepreneur: Odyssey for a Dream, which aired on PBA 30.
 View the trailer.

 In the summer of 2013, SE@G conducted a feasibility study for our client and partner, AWBI, to determine whether (and then how) to build a lettuce production and processing facility in an underserved Atlanta neighborhood; one that would create jobs and wealth for community members.
 The plan was presented to community leaders and funders in October 2012 and is now being implemented by AWBI.

 Catalyzing Social Impacts Class Projects

 Our 2014 projects include:

 - Researching and developing a micro-franchising business model for CARE.

 - Designing a 10 year anniversary give-away of 50,000 books to an Atlanta community for Better World Books, based on data analysis.